Saturday, September 26, 2009

 As President, then, it seems safe to say, Kennedy would have far surpassed Carter in knowing how and when to cut a deal, as well as in mobilizing public opinion behind policies.

-It remains an open question, however, whether Kennedy could have freed himself from the intellectual trough in which liberalism found itself in the late 1970s.
-For all their decided lack of interest in the machinery of legislation, Jack and Bobby Kennedy had demonstrated an interest in thinking outside the box, even in challenging their natural constituencies.
+For all their lack of interest in the machinery of legislation, Jack and Bobby Kennedy demonstrated an interest in thinking outside the box, even in challenging their natural constituencies.

 (See CBS political correspondent Jeff Greenfield’s Playing to Win, which describes the extreme discomfort induced by Bobby when he asked an audience of college males if they felt okay to use their draft deferments when guys the same age with less money could not get out of it, or Michael Knox Beran’s biography of RFK, The Last Patrician, which sees the newly elected New York Senator’s advocacy of an anti-poverty program in Bedford-Stuyvesant in the light of his suspicion of Great Society nostrums).

-God knows, the Democratic Party could have used a “third way” between Reagan-style cowboy capitalism and a paternalistic welfare state that offered few rewards for innovation or staying off the dole.
 Its failure to find such a model, as America’s industrial model was shaken to the core by resurgent international competition, ensured that the Democrats would lose three straight Presidential elections—and that Republicans would take off every brake that had prevented another global economic meltdown after the Great Depression.

-Nobody gets through nearly a half century in office with making serious missteps.
+Nobody gets through nearly a half century in office without making serious missteps.
 In failing to accord proper weight to Kennedy’s, his admirers—including former New York Times reporter (and biographer) Adam Clymer—fail to take the proper measurement of his achievements.

 So, where was Kennedy found wanting?